Sir Ken Robinson

 Chief Strategy Officer and Co-Founder, D2L

-Jeremy drives company-level strategy within D2L, and provides executive leadership of mergers & acquisitions, government relations & public affairs, corporate communications, Labs, IP Strategy, and philanthropy.
+Jeremy drives company-level strategy within D2L, and provides executive leadership of government relations & public affairs, corporate communications, mergers & acquisitions, D2L Labs, IP Strategy, and philanthropy.

-Jeremy has been actively involved in starting and running transformative tech companies for over 20 years, and was part of the founding team at D2L.
-Over the last 17+ years has served as the COO, CTO, and continues to take a leadership role in driving the organization’s success as Chief Strategy Officer.
+Jeremy has been actively involved in starting and running transformative tech companies for almost 25 years, and was part of the founding team at D2L.
+Over the last 20 years he has served as the CTO, COO, and continues to take a leadership role in driving the organization’s success as Chief Strategy Officer (CSO).

-Jeremy participates in a number of boards, including serving as Chair of the Economic Development Advisory Board for the City of Kitchener (Canada), a board member for the IMS Global Learning Consortium, a national board member for ITAC – Canada’s IT association, and a number of other for-profit and not-for-profit boards.
+Jeremy participates in a number of boards, including serving as Chair of the Economic Development Advisory Board for the City of Kitchener (Canada), a board member for the IMS Global Learning Consortium, a national board member for the IT Association of Canada (ITAC), and a number of other for-profit and not-for-profit boards.
+Most recently, Jeremy was appointed by the Canadian Federal Government to the Future Skills Council, to advise on the future of skills, work, and learning.

 Jeremy has an Honours B.Math in Computer Science from the University of Waterloo, and a Master of Science in Management from Wilfrid Laurier University.